 EcoChurch have produced resources to help you hold a Green Communion during Creationtide including a communion bread recipe.

 For ecumenical material and to join with others across the world in celebrating creation take a look at the Season of Creation site.
+In 2019, these materials focus on "Bio-diversity - the web of life".

 Lastly you can find out more about how to take action on environmental issues and sign up to the quarterly newsletter on our Environment Programme page.